 The REIT operates in France, Germany and Spain, and the functional currency for these operations is the Euro.
 The REIT's distributions, which had been paid in cash until November 2023, were paid to Unitholders in Canadian dollars.
 To mitigate the risk of foreign exchange fluctuations on the distributions to our Unitholders prior to the suspension of the distributions, management had established a foreign exchange hedging program with Banque Palatine and Alpha Group.

-Following the distribution cut announced in November 2023, the REIT timely broke all its remaining 12 foreign exchange contracts, the last ones in December 2024.
-In total, over the year 2024, the cancellation of these contracts led to a gain
+Following the distribution reduction announced in November 2023, the REIT proactively terminated its remaining 12 foreign exchange contracts, completing the process in December 2024.